Books and Records Creation

 • The "records to be made" rule is "MAKE"; the "records to be preserved" rule is "PRESERVE."
 The "records to be made" rule tells you which records must EXIST and be CURRENT.
 The "records to be preserved" rule tells you HOW LONG to keep them and in WHAT FORMAT.
 Mixing the two is a classic exam trap.

-• Records must be current as of the date of the activity, generally prepared no later than the following business day.
-A backlog of unposted blotter entries is a recordkeeping violation, not a clerical issue.
+• Records must be current as of the date of the activity, generally prepared no later than the following business day, but that is not one universal deadline.
+Requirements vary by record category, so do not assume every record type shares the same next-business-day clock.

 • Customer-account records include the investment-objective file, not just name and address.
 The know-your-customer file (income, net worth, investment objectives, time horizon) is part of the required "records to be made" record set.

-The Deal File's Place in the SEC Recordkeeping Universe
+Where Does the Deal File Fit in the SEC Recordkeeping Framework?

 Underwriting-specific documents do not sit outside the SEC recordkeeping framework: they are required books and records of a broker-dealer acting as underwriter.
 The deal-file contents map into the SEC rules as follows: